 The Action Plan identified four priority areas where activities need to be developed and implemented: Integrated Coastal Zone Management; Development and Implementation of National and Regional Oil and Chemical Spill Contingency Planning; Human Resources Development through Strengthening Regional Centers of Excellence; and Protection of the Marine Environment from Land-based Activities (SACEP, 1995).
 Although not yet per se a Regional Convention, SASAP follows existing global environmental and maritime international instruments, and considers the Law of the Sea as its umbrella convention.
 Other relevant strategic instruments which provide the rationale for the Regional Marine and Coastal Biodiversity Strategy for SAS region include:

-- the Convention on Biological Diversity (CBD) to which all SAS nations are party to, urges regional organizations to consider the development or updating of regional biodiversity strategies, as appropriate, including agreeing on regional targets, as a means of complementing and supporting national actions and of contributing to the implementation of the Strategic Plan for Biodiversity 2011-2020": - In decision X/2, the tenth meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD), held in October 2010 at Nagoya adopted a revised and updated Strategic Plan for Biodiversity, including the Aichi Biodiversity Targets, for the 2011-2020 period and agreed to translate this overarching international framework into national biodiversity strategies and action plans.
-It was also recommend that Parties and other Governments, with the support of intergovernmental and other organizations, as appropriate, shall implement the Strategic Plan and promote the generation and use of scientific information, develop methodologies and initiatives to monitor status and trends of biodiversity and ecosystem services, share data, develop indicators and measures, and undertake regular and timely assessments.
-In this regard National and or regional Biodiversity Strategies and Action Plans (NBSAPs) can be considered the principal instruments for implementing the CBD.
+- the Convention on Biological Diversity (CBD) to which all SAS nations are party to, urges regional organizations to consider the development or updating of regional biodiversity strategies, as appropriate, including agreeing on regional targets, as a means of complementing and supporting national actions and of contributing to the implementation of the Strategic Plan for Biodiversity 2011-2030": - In decision X/2, the tenth meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD), held in October 2010 at Nagoya adopted a revised and updated Strategic Plan for Biodiversity, including reflected Aichi Biodiversity Targets, Sustainable Development Goals SDG's and targets of the 2030 agenda, and agreed to translate this overarching international framework into national biodiversity strategies and action plans.
+It was also recommended that Parties and other Governments, with the support of intergovernmental and other organizations, as appropriate, shall implement the Strategic Plan and promote the generation and use of scientific information, develop methodologies and initiatives to monitor status and trends of biodiversity and ecosystem services, share data, develop indicators and measures, and undertake regular and timely assessments.
+In this regard National and or regional Biodiversity Strategies and Action Plans (NBSAPs) can be considered the principal instruments for implementing the CBD. - Further under decision X/29, the 10th COP urged Parties and other Governments to achieve long-term conservation, management and sustainable use of marine resources and coastal habitats, and to effectively manage marine protected areas, in accordance with international law, including the United Nations Convention on the Law of the Sea, in order to safeguard marine and coastal biodiversity and marine ecosystem services, and sustainable livelihoods, and to adapt to climate change, through appropriate application of the precautionary approach and ecosystem approaches, including the use of available tools such as integrated river basin and integrated coastal zone management, marine spatial planning, and impact assessments. - At the recently concluded COP 11, yet again SAS Government affirmed the importance of implementing the Strategic Plan for Biodiversity achieving the appropriate Aichi Biodiversity Targets and SGD's 2030 targets and agendas.
+Further they recognized the potential for enhanced cooperation at the regional and sub-regional levels among developing countries (South-South cooperation) and between developed and developing countries (North-South and triangular cooperation), consistent with the Convention, and, it was noted the potential role of national, regional and international organizations and the private sector in facilitating technical and scientific cooperation. - UNEP's Regional Seas Program (RSP), to which the South Asia Programme is a partner, urges members, through the Regional Seas Strategic Directions (2013-2016) to effectively apply an